 - Pay the amount of the garnishment.
 Garnishment orders should specify the total amount that is being garnished.
 Payment of this total amount will cause the judgment to be satisfied and the garnishment to be lifted.

 - Make sure the funds being garnished are not exempt.
 Having one’s bank account frozen and the money in the account garnished is possible and can be quite unnerving.
-If the money being garnished comes from Social Security disability benefits or veterans’ disability benefits, then a garnishment should not have issued against these benefits at all.
+If the money being garnished comes from Social Security disability benefits or veterans’ disability benefits, then a garnishment should not have been issued against these benefits at all.
 Often all it takes to correct the situation is to show the judge that the funds being garnished are exempt under the law and the garnishment order should be lifted.
 Be aware that this is not always as easy as it sounds.
 If one’s benefits are deposited into an account into which other sources of income are deposited (such as from a part-time job), that person will need to show the judge evidence concerning what funds are exempt.

 - Examine the judgment for defects.
 A lawyer can examine the documents in a particular case, especially those pertaining to the judgment itself.
 If there is a defect in these papers – for instance, if the obligor spouse was not notified that there was a hearing at which an order may issue against him or her – then the garnishment may be able to be lifted.
 Note, though, that this typically leaves the other spouse free to correct the defect and refile his or her request for a garnishment.